str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 How grading works:
-To test, we will be running 10 rounds, using your boosting with 300 trees, with a depth limit of 4, example subsample rate of 0.1 and attribute subsample rate of 0.2
+To test, we will be running 10 rounds, using your boosting with 300 trees, with a depth limit of 4, example subsample rate of 0.1 and attribute subsample rate of 0.2.
+You will have a time limit.

 #### Functions to complete in the `ChallengeClassifier` class:
 1. `fit()`